crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 A potluck dinner at my house.
 ```

 I then feed this into my first prompt ([step1-purpose](https://github.com/crypdick/LLM-gathering/blob/main/step1-purpose.md)).
 [Here is the raw output](https://gist.github.com/crypdick/88d97b19d69d511936e45f2d4d556a77).
 The summary was too wordy, so I replied `Please summarize the summary even further.
-Also, add something about promoting health in the purpose.` and I was mostly happy with that output.
+Also, add something about promoting health in the purpose` and I was mostly happy with that output.
 So, I edited it lightly and filled in the next section of the template:

 ```markdown
 # Purpose of the event